SalmanU04/Internship-Project/README.md

 Given an input of a password by a user, the BCRYPT code will apply a Hash and salt on the password

-THe code will then check if the hashed password matches the original, and returns the time it took for the process to occur
+The code will then check if the hashed password matches the original, and returns the time it took for the process to occur